GitHub Actions 101

 To break down the sections of the file the first part is the name of the workflow.
 This is used to identify the workflow in the GitHub UI.

-The next section is the on section, this is where you define the events that will trigger the workflow.
-In this case, we are using the push event which will trigger the workflow on every push to the repository.
+section, this is where you define the events that will trigger the workflow.
+In this case, we are using the push

 Many other events can be used to trigger a workflow, you can find a list of them here.

-The next section is the jobs section, this is where you define the jobs that will be run as part of the workflow.
-In this case, we are only running one job called build.
+section, this is where you define the jobs that will be run as part of the workflow.
+In this case, we are only running one job called build

-The last section is the steps section, this is where you define the steps that will be run as part of the job.
-In this case, we are using the actions/checkout@v2 action to checkout the code from the repository and then running the echo "Hello World" command.
+section, this is where you define the steps that will be run as part of the job.
+In this case, we are using the actions/checkout@v2

 Actions